participatoryml/participatoryml.github.io/index.md

 We invite submissions in two tracks:

-* **Research Track.** Full papers, works-in-progress, and position papers.
+* **Research Track.** Full papers, works-in-progress, position papers, and case studies.
 We expect that these submissions introduce novel ideas or results.

   The papers should have up to 4 pages (excluding references, acknowledgements, or appendices), and be formatted using the [ICML submission